 The ubiquity of social media has an incredible impact on various aspects of our lives, including business.
 If you want to increase your brand’s visibility and gain a competitive advantage in today’s ever-increasing market, you must market your business on various social platforms such as Facebook, Instagram, Twitter and Pinterest.
 Naturally, using various social media platforms to advertise your product or service will only work if you let your customers easily navigate from one platform to another.
 This will not only increase your customer loyalty, but it will also drive massive traffic to your site and improve your ranking.

 Finally, no matter how much we tried to keep everything in the loop, mistakes will happen.
-Although they can seriously damage your business, they are a part of a learning process that we all need to experience before we master the necessary techniques that will help us prevent these mistakes from happening in future.
+Although they can seriously damage your business, they are a part of a learning process.
+Even seasoned web designers using the most professional website building platform need to experience such errors before they master the necessary techniques to help them prevent these mistakes from happening in the future.